Victor Colicchio

-Victor Colicchio (born August 13, 1953) is an actor, screenwriter, musician, and songwriter.
-His screenwriting credits include Summer of Sam, co-written with actor Michael Imperioli and director Spike Lee, and High Times' Potluck.
+Victor Colicchio (born August 13, 1953) is an actor and screenwriter.
+His screenwriting credits include Summer of Sam, co-written with actor Michael Imperioli and director Spike Lee, and High Times' Potluck co-written with Nicholas Iacovino.
 As an actor his credits include Inside Man, The Brave One, Goodfellas, The Deli, Bullets over Broadway, The Sopranos, and five episodes of Law & Order.
 He also played Slick Rick in New York Undercover.
-In the 1970s he was involved with New York film collective Total Impact.
-He also directed the documentary Rockin' America, about a multi-band tour of the US that suffers serious problems when the promoter quits.

-Colicchio founded Venice Film Production with his then-wife the producer Jeri Carroll.